-Operational performance continued to remain positive for the period 2019/20.
-Sound financial management and medium term planning has enabled the Board to successfully manage the financial challenges faced during financial year 2019/20.
-However, there remain a number of challenges going forward, including the UK wide reform of the annual canvass of electors, the workload associated with the Non-Domestic rates (Scotland) Act, and the recently emerged challenges posed by the worldwide coronavirus pandemic, all of which will continue to be considered by LVJB's management team in consultation with the Treasurer to the Board's staff.
+Given the challenges which all organisations have faced as a result of the coronavirus pandemic, operational performance, in the circumstances, continued to remain positive for the period 2020/21.
+Sound financial management and medium term planning has enabled the Board to successfully manage the financial challenges faced during financial year 2020/21.
+However, there remain a number of challenges going forward, not least the challenges posed by the worldwide coronavirus pandemic, and in particular its effect on being able to carry out site visits and the door to door visits normally undertaken each year as part of the annual canvass of electors.

-We wish to acknowledge the significant efforts of all staff in contributing to the Board's operational performance, of budget managers and support staff whose financial stewardship contributed to the Board's financial position at 31 March 2020, and to everyone involved in the preparation of the Annual Accounts.
+We wish to acknowledge the significant efforts of all staff in contributing to the Board's operational performance, of budget managers and support staff whose financial stewardship contributed to the Board's financial position at 31 March 2021, and to everyone involved in the preparation of the Annual Accounts.